 Pay your respects at Bogenhauser Friedhof

 Tourists flock to a certain cemetery in Paris that’s the final resting place of people like Oscar Wilde and Jim Morrison.
-In Munich, just a quick walk from Englischer Garten and across the Max-Joseph-Brücke, is the Bogenhauser Friedhof, or cemetery.
+In Munich, just a quick walk from Englischer Garten and across the Max-Joseph-Brücke is the Bogenhauser Friedhof, or cemetery.
 This historic cemetery is a popular resting place for famous Germans.
 Visitors can pay their respects at the graves of filmmakers Rainer Werner Fassbinder and Helmut Dietl, film producer Bernd Eichinger and author Oskar Maria Graf, among others.
 Each grave is very individualized and there are many lovely plants.
-It’s very peaceful spot and definitely Munich off the beaten path, especially for foreign tourists.
+It’s a very peaceful spot and definitely Munich off the beaten path, especially for foreign tourists.

 Bogenhauser Friedhof, Bogenhauser Kirchpl., 81675 Munich